 One (1) grand prize winner will receive:

-- The winner will receive a $200 gift certificate to a local farm to table restaurant.
+- $100 gift certificate to a local farm-to-table restaurant.

-- The winning entry and chef will be promoted through the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth’s media channels.
+- Promotion by the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth.

 Scoring and selection process